sch246/mc-router/README.md

 #### Notes:
 - The config is automatically hot reloaded, no need to restart the server, doing so would force all current users to lose connection.

+## Change Log

+- Supported running on higher versions of Minecraft (approximately)
+- Added support for IPv6
+- Added support for default forwarding
+- Modified the README